Kenfoxfire/Kenfoxfire/README.md

 **Front-End:** Proficient in frameworks like Angular and React.

-**Back-End:** Experienced with Node.js and the NestJS framework for building robust server-side applications.
+**Back-End:** Experienced with Go, Node.js and the NestJS framework for building robust applications.

 **Databases:** Comfortable with both SQL and NoSQL databases.